 You may be working, or want to work, as a consultant, coach, trainer or in some other capacity applying your specialist skills to a task, project or client group.

 Your future depends on keeping your skills and know-how valuable and up to date.
-That means knowing about and being comfortable with any advanced software or systems that augment your niche.
-Carol Dweck writes about having a growth mindset – where you excel by putting in the effort and hard-yards to stay relevant.
-Age or gender is no barrier here.
+Knowledge in your field and the digital tools that will augment your expertise.
+Carol Dweck writes about having a growth mindset – where you excel by putting in the effort and hard-yards to continuing to develop your talent.
+Age or gender is no barrier.

 Your real value is in the creativity and problem-solving you bring to your clients, not always in the doing.